irr-github/sat-data/README.md

 - navigate to pyproject.toml or requirements.txt
 - click create environment

 ## usage
 see the example folder

 ## dependencies:
-please check out pyproject.toml dependencies list or requirements.txt for a full list Here are some important required packages
+please check out pyproject.toml dependencies for a full list Here are some important required packages
 - sentinelhub
 - pystac
+- stackstac
+- rasterio
+- xarray
+- matplotlib
+- geopandas

 ## issues
 the dynamic link between requirements.txt and pyproject.toml does not work

 ## TODOS
 - fix projections and lat/lon plotting
-- try odc.stac stac_load backend
+- try more in depth odc.stac stac_load backend (also slow)
 - try odc.alog to_rgba